 Liber quintus.
 Corpus Christianorum Continuatio Mediaevalis 165. xxxiv, 958 pages.
 Turnhout: Brepols, 2003.
 ISBN 2–503–046541–7 (hardback).

 Édouard Jeauneau and Paul Edward Dutton.
 The Autograph of Eriugena.
 Autographa Medii Aeui 3.
 224 pages, 99 plates.
 Turnhout: Brepols, 1996.
 ISBN 2–503–50542–2 (hardback); ISBN 2–503–50543–0 (paperback).

-Other works by Eriugena, as already mentioned, have also been published in the series.
-In 1975, Eriugena’s commentary on the Celestial Hierarchy of Pseudo-Dionysius was published in the Continuatio Mediaevalis; in 1978, his De praedestinatione was edited in the same series.
-His translations of Maximus the Confessor, Ambigua ad Iohannem and the Quaestiones ad Thalassium, appeared in the Greek series of the Corpus in 1988 and 1990 respectively.
-Critical editions of the Carmina, the Vox spiritualis and the Commentary on the Gospel of John are also due to appear in the Continuatio Mediaevalis.
-Again, copies of these works are available from Brepols Publishers.
+Other works by Eriugena have been published in the Corpus Christianorum Continuatio Mediaevalis series, including Eriugena’s commentary on the Celestial Hierarchy of Pseudo-Dionysius, his De praedestinatione, and his homily and commentary on the Gospel of St John.
+His translations of Maximus the Confessor's Ambigua ad Iohannem and the Quaestiones ad Thalassium appeared in the Greek series of the Corpus in 1988 and 1990 respectively.
+Copies of these works are available from Brepols Publishers.

 Iohannes Scottus Eriugena.
 Expositiones in hierarchiam caelestem.
 Ed.
 Jeanne Barbet.
 Corpus Christianorum Continuatio Mediaevalis 31. liv, 368 pages.
 Turnhout: Brepols, 1975.
 ISBN 2–503–03311–3 (hardback); ISBN 2–503–03312–1 (paperback).